Frank McCourt: Early career

 In October 1949, at the age of 19, McCourt left Ireland.
 He had saved money from various jobs including as a telegram delivery boy and stolen from one of his employers, a moneylender, after her death.
 He took a boat from Cork to New York City.
 A priest he had met on the ship got him a room to stay in and his job at New York City's Biltmore Hotel.
 He earned about $26 a week and sent $10 of it to his mother in Limerick.
 Brothers Malachy and Michael followed him to New York and so, later, did their mother Angela with youngest son Alphie.
-In 1951, McCourt was drafted into the U. S. Army and sent to Bavaria for two years initially training dogs, then working as a clerk.
+In 1951, McCourt was drafted into the U. S. Army and sent to Bavaria for two years, initially training dogs, then working as a clerk.
 Upon discharge, he returned to New York City, where he held a series of jobs on docks, in warehouses, and in banks.

 Teaching

 Using his G.I.
-Bill education benefits, McCourt talked his way into New York University by claiming he was intelligent and read a great deal; they admitted him on one year's probation provided he maintained a B average.
+Bill education benefits, McCourt talked his way into New York University by explaining that he was intelligent and read a great deal; they admitted him on one year's probation provided he maintained a B average.
 He graduated in 1957 from New York University with a bachelor's degree in English.
 He taught at six New York schools, including McKee Vocational and Technical High School in Staten Island, New York City College of Technology in Brooklyn, Seward Park High School, Washington Irving High School, and the High School of Fashion Industries, all in Manhattan.
 In 1967, he earned a master's degree at Brooklyn College, and in the late 1960s he spent 18 months at Trinity College Dublin, failing to earn his PhD before returning to New York City.
 He became a regular English teacher at Stuyvesant High School after his doctoral studies.

-In a 1997 New York Times essay, McCourt wrote about his experiences teaching immigrant mothers at New York City College of Technology in Brooklyn.
+In a 1997 The New York Times essay, McCourt wrote about his experiences teaching immigrant mothers at New York City College of Technology in Brooklyn.